philwc/dark-sky/README.md

 [![Build Status](https://travis-ci.org/philwc/dark-sky.svg?branch=master)](https://travis-ci.org/philwc/dark-sky)

-This is a simple client to talk to the Dark Sky API.
+This is a strongly typed simple client to talk to the Dark Sky API.

 To get started, you will need to get a secret key from Dark Sky: https://darksky.net/dev/account.